ropensci/roweb3/content/blog/2024-09-10-labels-writing-projects/index.md

 description: ""
 ---

-Over the past thirty years I have written five technical books, co-written three others, and edited a further six.
+Over the past thirty years I have written [five technical books, co-written three others, and edited a further six](https://third-bit.com/bib/).
-Since 2007 they have all lived in GitHub repositories, as did the first versions of the [Software Carpentry][swc] lessons that I helped to write.
+Since 2007 they have all lived in GitHub repositories, as did the first versions of the [Software Carpentry](https://carpentries.org/) lessons that I helped to write.

-A few months ago I wrote about [the GitHub issue labels I use][labels-1] for writing projects like these.
+A few months ago I wrote about [the GitHub issue labels I use](https://third-bit.com/2024/03/07/labels/) for writing projects like these.
 As I put that post together,
 I realized that I wasn't actually using all of the labels I had created,